keystroke3/snippets/README.md

 # snippets
 A collection of small bits of code that make my life easier on linux
 ## Navigation
 snippets that help you move around terminal quickly.
 Just add the snippet you want to `.bashrc` or `.zshrc`.
 For all the snippets here, it is best to have [FZF](https://github.com/junegunn/fzf) installed on your system.
+If you want to change the start location, simply change `$HOME` to whatever you want.
+Note that if you choose to start from root (/), it might take some time to work, since it looks through the entire system.
 ### Jump to any directory from any directory.

 ```
+require shell
 j(){
     fuzz=`fd -Ht d . $HOME | fzf --reverse --height 40%`
     if [ -z $fuzz ]